 YWCA Northeast Indiana started as the YWCA of Fort Wayne in 1894.
 In 2009, the name changed to YWCA Northeast Indiana to reflect our service area of Allen, DeKalb, Huntington, Noble, Wells, and Whitley counties.
 The crisis shelter was founded in 1976 and remains the oldest and largest shelter dedicated specifically to victims and survivors of domestic violence in the state of Indiana.

 YWCA has had exponential growth in recent years.
 In 2015, YWCA merged operations with Hope House, a residential addiction recovery program, which started YWCA’s addiction recovery services.
 In 2018, YWCA took on operations of the Women’s Bureau programs after the Women’s Bureau dissolved, which included Transitions (another addiction recovery program for women), Dress for Success, and sexual assault counseling.
 Transitions was renamed Harriet House and the two programs, Hope & Harriet, make up YWCA’s addiction recovery services.
+In 2020, YWCA purchased the old Don Hall’s Guesthouse that became their new home in May 2024.

 Does someone have to live in Fort Wayne to utilize YWCA’s services?